We hope this message finds you, your family, and your friends safe and in good health.

 For the past 12 years, Beverage Trade Network has brought together drinks professionals globally and helped them grow their businesses.
 With its various trade shows around the world, BTN’s goal has always been to educate, empower and help make connections for our customers so that they can grow their beverage brands and business.

-Trade shows were one of the main business units of Beverage Trade Network.
+Trade shows were one of the main business units of the Beverage Trade Network.
 That changed on March 16, 2020, when we had to postpone all of our shows for 2020 to comply with COVID-19 ordinances around the world.
 While it was difficult to see no events in 2020, we are hopeful we will be able to execute trade shows and events in 2021.

 2021 started to look promising and we hope that the US is fully vaccinated by the end of May.
 At this moment we are hopeful that trade shows will take place and the state and city government will permit events and set protocols to execute events safely.